lupyuen/lupyuen.github.io/src/testbot2.md

 # What's Next

+Next week we'll take a break from Continuous Integration.
+We'll chat about the (literally) Hot New RISC-V SBC: StarPro64.
+Stay tuned!

 Special Thanks to __Mr Gregory Nutt__ for your guidance and kindness.
 I'm also grateful to [__My Sponsors__](https://lupyuen.org/articles/sponsor), for supporting my writing.

 - [__Sponsor me a coffee__](https://lupyuen.org/articles/sponsor)